Mark Lindsay

-Mark Lindsay (born March 9, 1942) is an American musician, best known as the lead singer of Paul Revere & the Raiders.
+Mark Lindsay (born March 9, 1942) is an American musician, best known as the lead singer of the rock band Paul Revere & the Raiders.

 Early life

 Lindsay was born in Eugene, Oregon, and was the second of eight children of George and Esther Ellis Lindsay.
 The family moved to Idaho when he was young, where he attended Wilder High School.